-R.Jarrow and S.Turnbull, Chs.18.

-(A) R. Jarrow, Modelling Fixed Interest Securities.
+R.Jarrow and S.Turnbull, Chs.18.Jarrow and Chatterjea Ch.26 for a quick introduction.(A) R. Jarrow, Modelling Fixed Interest Securities.

 18. The Efficient Markets Hypothesis and Intro to Behavioural Finance:

 Malkiel, "The Efficient Market Hypothesis and Its Critics", Journal of Economic Perspectives, Winter 2003.